cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-extension.md

 `ALTER EXTENSION` changes the definition of an installed extension.
 There are several subforms:

-UPDATE
+**`UPDATE`**

-:   This form updates the extension to a newer version.
+This form updates the extension to a newer version.
 The extension must supply a suitable update script (or series of scripts) that can modify the currently-installed version into the requested version.

 SET SCHEMA
 :   This form moves the extension member objects into another schema.
 The extension must be *relocatable* for this command to succeed.